peterjurich/technicalwriting/notes/ai-for-everyone.md

 ## What machine learning can and cannot do
-Media tends to overhype AI capabilities leading to unrealistic expectations
+Media tends to overhype AI capabilities leading to unrealistic expectations ML works well when:
+Learning a "simple" concept
+Lots of data available

+Works poorly when:
+Learning complex tasks from small amount of data perform on new types of data that's different than the data it has seen in your data set

-# Can do
+### Can do
 Imperfect rule of thumb: anything you can do w/a second of thought, AI can do Route proper email requests to dept.
-Learning a "simple" concept
-Lots of data maakes above easier
+Take a picture of what's in front of car and determine where other cars are.
+Diagnose pneumonia from 10,000 labelled image

-# Cannot do
+### Cannot do
 Analyze a market and wrote a 50-page report
 Write an empathetic response to a complex request
+Look at a picture and determine intention
+Diagnose pneumonia from 10 images of pneumonia and some explanatory text